pinax/symposion/README.rst

 In case of any questions, we recommend you join our Pinax Slack team (http://slack.pinaxproject.com) and ping us there instead of creating an issue on GitHub.
 Creating issues on GitHub is of course also valid but we are usually able to help you faster if you ping us in Slack.

-We also highly recommend reading our Open Source and Self-Care blog post (http://blog.pinaxproject.com/2016/01/19/open-source-and-self-care/).
+We also highly recommend reading our Open Source and Self-Care blog post on (http://blog.pinaxproject.com/2016/01/19/open-source-and-self-care/).

 Code of Conduct